cryptax/androidre/README.md

 # What's this?

-This repository contains 2 _docker_ images for the reverse engineering of _Android_ applications.
+This repository contains 3 _docker_ images for the reverse engineering of _Android_ applications.

 1. Android emulators:  `cryptax/android-emu:2021.01` (3.4 GB).
-This image contains the Android SDK and emulators.
+This image contains the Android SDK and emulators. **BROKEN**

-2. Android RE tools: `cryptax/android-re:2021.02` (1.7 GB).
+2. Android RE tools: `cryptax/android-re:2021.03` (1.7 GB).
 This image contains reverse engineering tools.
+3. Dexcalibur: `cryptax/android-dexcalibur:2021.03`.
+This is **WORK IN PROGRESS**.
+Not yet working.

 **Disclaimer**: Please use responsibly.